-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS proportion of complaints about local governments.
-Local governments are divided into bands with the largest falling in bands 1 and 2, and smaller local governments falling bands 3 and 4.
-The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors1 such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels.
-Band 1 and 2 local governments would be required to livestream meetings and make video recordings available as public archives.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS proportion of complaints about local governments. • Local governments are divided into bands with the largest falling in bands 1 and 2, and smaller local governments falling bands 3 and 4.
+The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors1 such as: • Growth and development • Strategic planning issues • Demands and diversity of services provided to the community • Total expenditure • Population • Staffing levels. livestream meetings and make video recordings available as public archives.
 Several local governments already use platforms such as YouTube, Microsoft Teams, and Vimeo to stream and publish meeting recordings.
 Limited exceptions would be made for meetings held outside the ordinary council chambers, where audio recordings may be used.
-Recognising their generally smaller scale, typically smaller operating budget, and potential to be in more remote locations, band 3 and 4 local governments would be required to record and publish audio recordings, at a minimum.
-These local governments would still be encouraged to livestream or video record meetings.
-All council meeting recordings would need to be published at the same time as the meeting minutes.
-Recordings of all confidential items would also need to be submitted to the DLGSC for archiving.
-All confidential meeting recordings are saved in accordance with the City's Record Keeping Plan and Recordkeeping Procedure for the Management of Digital Records and Digitization In dot point 8 it suggests confidential items be submitted to the DLGSC for archiving.
-This adds additional technical and resourcing issues in order to transfer one part of a recorded meeting.
-This could be difficult to apply, especially when considered with different capabilities across the sector.
-An alternative approach might be that the LG is required to store and archive the recording of confidential items in accordance with the LG's Record Keeping Plan and retrieve them on request.
+Recognising their generally smaller scale, typically smaller operating budget, and potential to be in more remote are saved in accordance with the City's Record Keeping Plan and Recordkeeping Procedure for the Management of Digital Records and Digitization

-1 See page 3 of the 2018 Salaries and Allowance Tribunal Determination Item 9.11- Attachment 1 Page 189
+1 See page 3 of the 2018 Salaries and Allowance Tribunal Determination